 Can God Communicate With Us?

 God communicates to us (man or woman) every day in the quietest ways if we will just listen to Him.
 When you least expect it, God whispers his love.
 In fact, I believe He can speak to us in our minds and in our hearts.

 I have clearly heard his voice while making my bed, weeding, cooking, or waiting in the car.
 I have I heard him when it’s quiet at night and everyone is asleep.
 Sometimes He speaks to me while I am sleeping.

 He speaks His loving words, gives direction, and imparts creative solutions to difficult problems.
-Sometimes He whispers words of reproof in the simplest ways.
+Sometimes He whispers “I love you” when I feel the least loved.

 I invite you to look for God in the mundane tasks of your life.
 You don’t need to wait for lightning bolts, the stars to align, or any other big display of His glory.
 He is right there with you as you fold that tenth load of laundry.